Johnny McAfee

 Photo of Johnny McAfee

-Multi-instrumentalist Johnny McAfee typically played alto saxophone, though he also was proficient on clarinet and flute.
-McAfee could sing as well, which he did for a several orchestras during the big band era.
-Born in Dallas, Texas, McAfee attended Baylor University and worked with Johnny Hamp in 1936, Leighton Noble in 1937 and 1938, and Eddie Duchin in 1939 and 1940 before joining Tony Pastor by September 1940.
-He left Pastor in early 1942 for a very brief stay with Benny Goodman, where he didn’t vocalize, before settling in with Harry James in July.
-There he reached his peak in popularity, singing on several hit songs and earning ninth place in Billboard magazine’s 1943 annual college poll for male band vocalists.
+Born in Dallas, Texas, McAfee’s parents divorced at some point prior to 1930.
+During that year, he lived with his father in Houston.[1]
+McAfee attended Baylor University in the early 1930s.
+He worked with several orchestras in the latter part of the decade, including Johnny Hamp in 1936, Leighton Noble in 1937 and 1938, and Eddie Duchin in 1939 and 1940.
+He joined Tony Pastor by September 1940, leaving in early 1942 for a very brief stay with Benny Goodman, where he didn’t vocalize, before settling in with Harry James in July.
+There he reached his peak in popularity, earning ninth place in Billboard magazine’s 1943 annual college poll for best male band vocalist.

 Sources